Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

-# Qlik-Cosmos-DB-ODBC-
+# Qlik-Cosmos-DB-ODBC-SQL-API
-How to query data from Cosmos DB using Qlik Sense
+How to query data from Cosmos DB SQL API by ODBC with Qlik Sense